spotlightpa/poor-richard/content/about/_index.md

 +++
 Spotlight PA is an independent, nonpartisan, and nonprofit newsroom dedicated to high-quality investigative and public-service journalism about the Pennsylvania state government and urgent statewide issues.
-We were founded as a bold, collaborative answer to the rapid and significant decline of corporate-owned, for-profit media in our state, resulting and drastically reduced coverage of issues vital to Pennsylvanians.
+We were founded as a bold, collaborative answer to the rapid and significant decline of corporate-owned, for-profit media in our state, resulting in drastically reduced coverage of issues vital to Pennsylvanians.

 We seek to return journalism in our state to its fundamental role as a check and balance on the powerful, especially politicians and policy makers, and a public resource to empower residents to take action and drive change.
 Our journalism is produced to serve the public interest — not profit motives.
 That's why we don't charge for access, and share our journalism with 100+ newsrooms in the state for republication at no cost.